hulu/GrannySmith/GSFancyText/README.md

 https://github.com/hulu/GrannySmith/wiki/GSFancyText

 To install Xcode docset:
+1. Install Doxygen, run ruby docs/create.rb to generate a docset file.
-1. Copy the com.hulu.gsfancytext.docset file in GSFancyText/docs folder to ~/Library/Developer/Shared/Documentation/DocSets
+2. Copy the com.hulu.gsfancytext.docset file in GSFancyText/docs folder to ~/Library/Developer/Shared/Documentation/DocSets
-2. Restart Xcode
+3. Restart Xcode

 After installing docset, you can hold option key and click a GSFancyText class or method name in Xcode, to preview or link to the documentation page.